raulpe7eira/twix/README.md

 # Twix

-This code corresponding to the [Crie APIs GraphQL com Elixir e Absinthe by Rafael Camarda](https://www.udemy.com/course/elixir-graphql) lab.
+This code corresponds to the [Crie APIs GraphQL com Elixir e Absinthe Course](https://www.udemy.com/course/elixir-graphql) lab by [Rafael Camarda](https://cursos.rafaelcamarda.com/).

 > The project simulates a twitter, where it's possible to register a user, add follower, send posts, and like posts.